-Every so often MT poses 60 questions to a local or visiting artist in Toronto who has made our classical music community that much more interesting.
+Every so often we pose 60 questions to a local or visiting artist in Toronto who has made our classical music community that much more interesting.
 They pick and choose.
 The minimum response is 20 answers.
-A kind of Rorschach personality test, if you will.
+A kind of personality test, if you will.

 Nicola Benedetti is one of the most sought-after violinists of her generation.
 Her ability to captivate audiences with her innate musicianship and dynamic presence, coupled with her wide appeal as a high-profile advocate for classical music, has made her one of the most influential classical artists of today.